 Blueberries are just perfect to boost your short-term memory.
 Not just blueberries but any dark purple and red fruits help for that matter.
 The protective content of anthocyanins helps in retaining the memory of the brain.

 Pumpkin Seeds are great at boosting your mood and enhancing your memory.
 Situations like lack of sleep are likely to lead to a bad mood, inability to focus, and an overall sense of imbalance.
-If you are struggling hard to play catch-up with a school project or an essay, you can consider opting for Essay Help, which will help you avoid those late-night cram-sessions that can lead to brain shrinkage.
+If you are struggling hard to play catch-up with a school project or an essay, you can consider opting for essay help from Edubirdie, which will help you avoid those late-night cram-sessions that can lead to brain shrinkage.
 Pumpkin seeds are rich in Zinc, which promotes relaxation.
 Their mineral content helps your brain to think fast and efficiently.
 Vitamin B is a stress-busting compound in pumpkin seeds.
 Magnesium and tryptophan are also present, and they contribute to enhancing mood.

 Blackcurrants help to reduce stress and anxiety.
 They are rich in Vitamin C which improves your mental agility and helps your body to evade age-based brain degeneration.
 While we cannot say for sure, they may be helpful for people with Alzheimer and Dementia.
 Interestingly, broccoli, oranges, and other citrus fruits may also help!